Cold Rolled Sheet

 When the protective oxide surface normally found on hot rolled sheets is removed during cold rolling, it leaves a surface finish that is considered perishable.
 Great care must be taken during handling, storage, and shipment to preserve and protect this smooth, slick, surface.

 Cold rolled steel sheet is used for engineered products that require tight tolerances and coated surfaces.
+Parts that require crimping, bending, swaging and other types of cold forming are typically cold rolled.
 These include:

 - Appliances, including stoves, ovens, refrigerators, washers, dryers and small appliances